 Reserved: Permits are specific to an assigned Reserved lot; a space is guaranteed.
 Parking in Standard lots permitted only on evenings and weekends.

-Kaneko Commons Residents: Reserved parking is available only in the Kaneko parking lot next to the Commons; Standard parking is available only in the gravel lot south of the softball field.
+Kaneko South: Reserved parking available only in the Kaneko paved parking lot; Standard parking available only in the gravel lot south of the softball field.
+Standard lot permits not valid in Kaneko South lot.

 - To be valid, a permit must be current and clearly visible from outside the front window of the vehicle.